cakephp/docs/en/controllers/middleware.rst

         'disableOnDebug' => true,
     ]);

-Si une demande non-HTTP est reçue qui n'utilise pas GET une ``BadRequestException`` sera déclenchée.
+If a non-HTTP request is received that does not use GET a ``BadRequestException`` will be raised.

 .. meta::
     :title lang=en: Http Middleware